Julian0927/Excel-Basics-for-Data-Analysis/README.md

 # Excel-Basics-for-Data-Analysis
-This is the course of Excel from IBM.
+These are some notes of the Excel course from IBM.